 **Please note that the Park District does not allow natural grass surfaces in any dog park.
 However, they have generously allowed us use the dog park while we raise the funds to provide alternative surfacing.
 Leaving the park as is, is not an option per Park District policy, therefore rendering the grass surface temporary.**

 Help us make Phase II a reality, so that we have a beautiful and functional safe space for our dogs!

 The Horner Park Dog Friendly Area Committee will continue to report at monthly HPAC meetings.
 Please email firstname.lastname@example.org if you would like to serve on the committee or want to stay informed of volunteer opportunities.
 You can also follow us on Facebook and Instagram.

 For your reference, see also the Chicago Park District’s Guidelines for Developing Dog Friendly Areas

-This initiative is sponsored by the Horner Park Advisory Council Dog Friendly Area Committee, Alderman Deb Mell and Alderman Ameya Pawar.
+This initiative is sponsored by the Horner Park Advisory Council Dog Friendly Area Committee, former Alderman Deb Mell and former Alderman Ameya Pawar.